-Having grown up on a working cattle and sheep ranch in New Mexico, Mitchell is no stranger to hard work and commitment.
+Born in Roswell, New Mexico and having grown up on a working cattle and sheep ranch in between Roswell and Ruidoso, Mitchell is no stranger to hard work and commitment.
+Mitchell and his brother still own and operate their family ranch today.
 As a child, time not spent in school, playing sports, or doing chores on the ranch, was filled with 4-H, FFA, livestock shows, and junior rodeos.
+His interest in the law started in high school when he worked as a runner for the Hinkle law firm in Roswell.
 Channeling the hard work ethic instilled in his youth, Mitchell earned a Bachelor’s Degree in History with Honors from Principia College, a Master’s Degree in History from the University of New Mexico, and a law degree cum laude from Texas Tech.

 The diligence and character developed growing up on the ranch has never left Mitchell, professionally or in his commitment to improving his community.
 He is currently the President-Elect of the Texas Horse Park Foundation and on the Board of Directors of the McCrea Ranch Foundation.
 He is a past member of the Executive Board of Directors of the Texas Stampede Rodeo (that served various children’s charities) and an active parishioner of Munger Place Church.
 McCrea met his wife, Kim, in law school, and they have two elementary school-age children.